Skip to content

 Google Gemini models via their OpenAI-compatible endpoint.

-import { GeminiLLM } from '@lukeocodes/composite-voice';
+import { GeminiLLM } from 'composite-voice';

 const llm = new GeminiLLM({